navikt/arkiv-mock/README.md

 # arkiv-mock

 This component acts as a mock for Joark.
-It is intended to be used for end-to-end tests and not in production.
+It is intended to be used for end-to-end and load tests, but not in production.

 The components' behaviour can be controlled, so that it can for instance respond with errors a certain amount of times.
 The component can also be queried about how many times calls were made to it.